lachjames/NorthernLights/README.md

 ## What doesn't work
  - Many of the systems currently use reflection to (very significantly) improve the ability of
  - The save-load system
- - The effect system (as in, effects on characters, such as heal, damage, ...) is not yet
+ - The effect system (as in, effects on characters, such as heal, damage, ...) is not yet implemented

 ## Installation (for level editor - engine reimplementation is not ready for prime-time yet)
 Please follow the following steps: